-Upon entering the ballroom, Vader found himself treading on several glass shards.
-He took in the appearance of the room in one quick glance - tables were overturned, food smeared on the walls, and furniture lay in disarray.
-A far cry from the room he had viewed from the balcony a short time earlier.
-It seemed the stories of an animal on the loose were not without merit.
+Upon entering the ballroom, Vader found himself treading on several broken wine glasses.
+He took in the appearance of the room in one quick glance—tables were overturned, food smeared on the walls, and furniture lay in disarray.

 A shout alerted him to the location of the boy, and he stepped around a broken chair.
-A boy that had to be Lerrod's son was beating the boy with an unrestrained fury that would have been enough to cause an earthquake had he been a Sith.
+A boy that had to be Lerrod's son was radiating such unrestrained fury it would have been enough to cause an earthquake had he been a Sith.
 It appeared he was so intent on damaging the younger boy, he hadn't even noticed Vader's entrance.

 "I'm fine!" the boy declared, before stumbling forward.
+"Nearly took him!"
 Vader caught him before he hit the floor, and he made a noise of resigned frustration.

-"Why is it," he enquired, "that wherever you are, trouble seems to follow?"
+"Why is it," he enquired, "that wherever you are, destruction seems to follow?"

-They soon reached the elevator bay, at the far end of the room, and Vader set the boy down while he pressed the button for the top floor.
-The elevator began to creak into action, causing Vader to bang the wall in frustration, idly hoping it would be intimidated into moving faster.
-The boy was injured; he needed medical attention now, and the longer he delayed, the greater the chance that Obi-Wan would again allude his grasp.
+They soon reached the elevator bay, at the far end of the corridor, and Vader set the boy down while he pressed the button for the top floor.
+The elevator was slow to creak into action, causing Vader to bang the wall in frustration, idly hoping it would be intimidated into moving faster.
+The boy was injured; he needed medical attention now, and the longer he delayed, the greater the chance that Obi-Wan would again elude his grasp.

 Vader looked down, surprised the boy was still talking.
 "What?"

-Vader was about to protest that he hadn't 'saved' anyone, and he was only assisting the boy because of the Jedi.
+Vader was about to protest that he was only assisting the boy because he was bait for the Jedi.
 But the words sounded hollow, even in his mind.
 He couldn't deny it any longer.
 There was a connection between him and the boy ... a connection that kept drawing him in as much as he tried to resist.
 He would have to investigate this properly once he had dealt with the Jedi and the boy was healthy.

 Nothing more was said until the elevator reached the top floor.
 Vader again picked the boy up and stepped into the corridor.
 Ahead was a stairwell, leading up to the roof.
 And he could sense two distinct people now.
 Both Jedi were up here.
 That made things a whole lot easier.

-"Wait here," Vader said, setting the boy down at the top of the stair well.
-"I will come back for you once I have dealt with these Jedi."
+"Wait here," Vader said, setting the boy down at the top of the stairwell.
+"I will come back for you once I have dealt with these traitors."

-As he opened the door, a rush of wind met him, nearly pushing him back inside.
-His cape whipped around him, and he steadied himself against the small rectangular doorway.
-As if from far away, the sounds of lightsaber blades clashing reached him, and he turned to see Obi-Wan struggling against the other Jedi.
+As he opened the door, a crate came flying at his head, causing him to quickly step aside.
+The sounds of lightsaber blades clashing reached his ears, and he turned to see Obi-Wan struggling against the other Jedi.

-The unknown Jedi snarled at the sight of him and wildly tossed an abandoned crate in his direction.
+The unknown Jedi snarled at the sight of him and again wildly tossed a satellite dish in his direction.
 Vader sent it spinning back twice as fast, hoping to intimidate this Jedi into fleeing.
-He could hunt him down any time, but an opportunity to kill Obi-Wan might never come again if he escaped.
+He could hunt him down any time, but this opportunity to kill Obi-Wan might never come again if he escaped.

-Vader attacked the Jedi from behind, causing his opponent to forgo his assault on Obi-Wan in order to deflect it.
+Vader attacked from behind, causing his opponent to forgo his assault on Obi-Wan in order to deflect it.
 Obi-Wan came in strongly from the other side, and suddenly a temporary alliance had been formed.
-Vader couldn't help but recall the many times they had fought in this fashion as Master and Padawan.
+Vader couldn't help but recall the many times Anakin had fought in this fashion as Master and Padawan.

 The Jedi jumped to avoid a low-angled attack from Vader.
 Obi-Wan swung high, in perfect symmetry to Vader.
-The Jedi twisted awkwardly and then lunged wildly at Obi-Wan, forcing him backwards.
+The Jedi twisted awkwardly between their blades and then lunged wildly at Obi-Wan, forcing him backwards.
 Vader came in behind him, raising his lightsaber to deliver the final blow.

 The Jedi fell to his knees, and Vader brought his blade to his throat.
 Before killing this vile being, he needed some answers.